 A wildflower patch is one of the simplest ways to bring colour, movement, and life into your garden.
 Even a tiny area; a single square metre, a corner of a lawn, or a large container can become a haven for bees, butterflies, hoverflies, and countless other pollinators.
 You don’t need a big space or specialist knowledge; just a willingness to let nature take the lead.

 This guide shows you how to create a small, beginner‑friendly wildflower patch that supports wildlife and brings daily moments of joy.
+If you’re looking for more ways to support garden wildlife, our How to Make Your Garden Safe for Young Wildlife in Spring guide offers practical steps for creating a welcoming space.

 Wildflowers offer far more than colour.
 They provide: